 While there is currently no cure for Crohn's disease, certain medications and procedures can reduce symptoms and improve quality of life.
 Some of these procedure options include:

 When Crohn's disease causes a blockage or severe disease in the small intestine, Dr. Bhatti may need to remove a small portion of that section of intestine (a small bowel resection) or a large portion (a large bowel resection).

 Proctocolectomy and ileostomy

 A proctocolectomy is surgery to remove the entire colon and rectum.
 A removable external collection pouch is then attached to collect intestinal contents instead.

+If you are suffering from Crohn's disease, contact a Minnesota GI surgeon who specializes in treating Crohn's disease.
 Schedule an appointment at Bhatti GI to find the best treatment option for you.